proplot-dev/proplot/docs/api.rst

 API reference
 =============

-Comprehensive documentation of ProPlot functions and classes.
-All of these objects are imported into the top-level namespace, so you can read the documentation within python sessions using ``help(pplt.function_or_class)``.
+The comprehensive API guide.
+All of the below objects are imported into the top-level namespace.
+Use ``help(pplt.object)`` to read the docs during a python session.

-Please note that the "wrapper" function documentation from proplot < 0.8 is now located on the individual plotting commands under `proplot.axes.PlotAxes`.
-When calling ``help(axes.command)`` on plotting commands during a python session, both the ProPlot documentation and the original matplotlib documentation are shown.
+Please note that the "wrapper" function documentation from ProPlot < 0.8 is now located on the individual `~proplot.axes.PlotAxes`. plotting commands.
+Using ``help(ax.command)`` during a python session shows both the ProPlot documentation and the original matplotlib documentation are shown.

 Top-level functions
 ===================